udaan-iitt/editions/2023_Spring/chapter-1-battling-the-blues.md

 *We thank Aarushi and Navya for helping us out with their views on different aspects of depression and distinguishing the lines of social media.*

+*[Navya](https://www.linkedin.com/in/navya-sharma-6a2077200) is a Psychology student at Delhi University.*

 - - -

 <!--EndFragment-->